vshymanskyy/muon/docs/README.md

 #### `0x8C` Referenced String

-Instructs that the following string needs to be added to the LRU string table.
+Instructs that the following string needs to be added to the LRU string list.

 Payload: none
 Applies to: `String`, `List`